 The office is in a listed building dating to the early 1830s and it retains features and character; its early shopfront is a rare survivor.

-We are happy to discuss potential grant projects and may also be able to provide guidance and information for projects not associated with grant applications.
+We are happy to both discuss potential grant projects and provide guidance and information for projects not associated with grant applications.